SciCompKL/CoDiPack/documentation/Tutorial1.md

     }
 ~~~~

-The result for the primal computation will be 64 and for the derivative it will be 48.
+The result for the primal computation will be 64 and the derivative will be 48.

 The full code of the example is now:
 ~~~~{.cpp}